 He was passionate about the game when in school, but had generally restricted himself to tennis-ball cricket.
 Once, after acquiring full marks in algebra, his father gifted him a cricket bat autographed by Neil Harvey — thereby exposing Wadekar to proper cricket.

 And then, one day, when Wadekar boarded the bus for Elphinstone College, he found Baloo Gupte, his college senior and Indian Test cricketer, on the same bus.
-Gupte told Wadekar that they needed a twelfth man for a match for three rupees.
-Wadekar consented, and alighted the bus.
+Gupte told Wadekar that they needed a twelfth man for a match for INR 3.
+Wadekar agreed, and alighted the bus.
 The decision would change his career in a way very similar to Bollywood movies.

 Despite scoring heavily at domestic level, it took Wadekar several seasons to make his Test debut.
 By then he had already become a much feared batsman in the domestic circuit, dominating every opposition with machine-like accumulation of runs that eliminated one team after another from the Ranji Trophy, season after season.
 He had also won the Arjuna Award in 1967 — the fifth cricketer to win the award.

-Making his debut in the Bombay Test of 1966-67 against an ensemble cast of Wes Hall, Charlie Griffith, Garry Sobers and Lance Gibbs, Wadekar managed only eight and four, and was dropped for the next Test.
+Making his debut in the Bombay Test of 1966-67 against an ensemble cast of Wes Hall, Charlie Griffith, Garry Sobers and Lance Gibbs, Wadekar managed only 8 and 4 and was dropped for the next Test.
 He was brought back for the third Test at Madras, and scored a duck in the first innings.
 Critics were sharpening their knives already.